-Mad cow disease was first identified in the United Kingdom in 1985, according to the FDA, and by 1992, there were 37,000 confirmed cases when officials there took action to prevent the spread.
-But the disease also spread across Europe and a few dozen cases were reported in places like Japan and Israel, as well as Canada and the United States.
+According to the FDA, mad cow disease was first identified in the United Kingdom in 1985, and by 1992, there were 37,000 confirmed cases when officials there took action to prevent the spread.
+But the disease also spread across Europe, and a few dozen cases were reported in places like Japan and Israel, as well as Canada and the United States.

-Meanwhile, as of October 2019, 232 total cases of vCJD had been reported worldwide, with four in the U.S. Evidence suggests two of the people identified in the U.S. were exposed in the UK and a third in Saudi Arabia.
+Meanwhile, as of October 2019, 232 total vCJD cases had been reported worldwide, with four in the U.S. Evidence suggests two of the people identified in the U.S. were exposed in the UK and a third in Saudi Arabia.

-In its recommendation, the FDA noted there had been 178 cases in the UK, and 18 of those infected had donated blood that was traced to 67 transfusion recipients.
+In its recommendation, the FDA noted 178 cases in the UK, and 18 of those infected had donated blood that was traced to 67 transfusion recipients.
 Four of those recipients likely contracted vCJD through the transfusion.

 In 1999, the U.S. Food and Drug Administration first recommended deferring potential blood donors who spent a significant amount of time in countries where mad cow disease was prevalent.
 FDA models attributed 95% of the United States’ exposure risk for vCJD to the UK, England and Ireland.

-Gulf Coast Regional Blood Center welcomes these changes, and we invite anyone who has been deferred or unable to donate because they were previously considered at-risk of vCJD to contact us.
+Gulf Coast Regional Blood Center welcomes these changes.
+We invite anyone who has been deferred or unable to donate because they were previously considered at-risk of vCJD to contact us.
 You may now be eligible to donate blood, save lives and make an even bigger impact in this community.

 If you have questions or would like to learn more about eligibility, visit giveblood.org or call our Donor Advocates at (713) 791-6608.